elixir-cldr/cldr_units/README.md

 * `unit` is the name of the additional unit as an `atom`.

 * `locale` is the locale name for this localization.
-It should be one of the locale configured in this backend although this cannot currently be confirmed at compile tiem.
+It should be one of the locale configured in this backend although this cannot currently be confirmed at compile time.

 * `style` is one of `:long`, `:short`, or `:narrow`.